 Getting a film distribution deal is exciting.
 You sit down and read over the paperwork.
-You agree to the terms and you sign on the line that is dotted.
-You’ve reached a “destination” for your film, and you feel like everything is awesome… That is until you hear that dreaded “D word.”
-Delivery.
+You agree to the terms and sign on the dotted line.
+You’ve reached a “destination” for your film, and you feel like everything is fantastic… That is until you hear that dreaded “D word” movie delivery.

-No matter who you sign with, you have to “deliver” the film after you make a deal.
-And make no mistake, this can be a major undertaking.
-A lot of filmmakers get it wrong and delay the launch of their films.
-And in a worst-case scenario, some filmmakers find they cannot deliver their films, which totally skunks the distribution deal.
-To avoid common pitfalls, I find it’s best to start thinking about the delivery of your film before you go into production.
+No matter which distribution company picks up your movie, you must “deliver” the film after making a deal.
+And make no mistake.
+This can be a significant undertaking.
+Many filmmakers get it wrong and delay the launch of their movies.
+And in a worst-case scenario, some filmmakers find they cannot deliver their films, which skunks the distribution deal.
+To avoid common pitfalls, I find it’s best to start thinking about the delivery of your movie before you go into production.

 Film QC: Distribution Deliverables

 Regarding deliverables, most distributors will request a Quicktime ProRes 422.
 It is usually okay to deliver a higher resolution.
 You can have ProRes 444 (a 4k film), but you can’t go lower.
 QC will reject even ProRes 422 LT for most video-on-demand platforms.
 The bitrate of ProRes 422 is where you need to be regarding delivery.

 When it comes to delivering a movie, in addition to the actual motion file, you’ll also need the following deliverables:

 - Closed Captions

 Here is a quick video on delivering a movie to a distribution company.
 I give an overview of the process, including different formats and file types to use.
 I also discuss how to get ready for quality control and some common problems filmmakers face when delivering their movies.